 For most users, how well that code translates into an enjoyable and frustration-free user experience is the deciding factor for which app they ultimately choose to use.

-At Digital Skills Academy UX is paramount.
+At Digital Skills UX is paramount.
 Participants on our Honours Degree Programme undertake a UX module so they can understand the techniques needed to design market-leading digital products.
 Interested in finding our more about UX design?
 Come along to our next webinar and meet our UX lecturers.